The 20 Best Major Depression Doctors Near Me

 Offers Telehealth

-Matthew Filippo is a Psychiatrist in Park Ridge, Illinois.
+Matthew Filippo is a Psychiatrist practicing medicine in Park Ridge, Illinois.
 Dr. Filippo is rated as an Advanced provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Seasonal Affective Disorder (SAD), Major Depression, Generalized Anxiety Disorder (GAD), and Bipolar Disorder (BPD).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Seasonal Affective Disorder (SAD), Major Depression, Generalized Anxiety Disorder (GAD), and Bipolar Disorder (BPD).
+Dr. Filippo is board certified in American Board Of Psychiatry & Neurology, Psychiatry.

 Advanced in Major Depression